open-runtimes/open-runtimes/runtimes/node-18.0/README.md

 - To handle dependencies, you need to have `package.json` file.
 Dependencies will be automatically cached and installed, so you don't need to include `node_modules` folder in your function.

 - The default entrypoint is `index.js`.
-If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.js`.
+If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable during build, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.js`.

 ## Authors